PULPIT TODAY SERMONS

 (Question) I have a question: Do you fellowship with God in a private place of refuge?
 A place where you regularly meet with him in prayer and reading his Word?
 I urge you to find sanctuary in a Tent of Meeting that is your secret place with God.
 Good things happen when you do this!

 (Transition) I want to close by making one more observation of our relationship with God.

 Theologians describe the Israelis’ 40-year wandering in the wilderness as God’s courtship with his people.
 This is what God loves!
 He loves to romance his people.
 And tents are places that enhance such communion between God and Believers.

 It is the Festival of Tabernacles that points to the day of eternal romance when Believers will dwell with their Redeemer in Heaven.
 This is how John characterized it in Revelation 21:1—3.

 Then I saw “a new heaven and a new earth,” for the first heaven and the first earth had passed away, and there was no longer any sea.
 (2) I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 (3) And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.

 (Question) If you could live during any epoch of the OT, which would you choose?
-For me, it would not be during the glorious reign of Solomon when his Temple stood magnificently on Zion’s hill.
+For me, it would not be during the glorious reign of Solomon when the Temple stood magnificently on Zion’s hill.
 It would not be during the times of Samson, or David, or Elijah.
-I would gladly choose the time of Israel’s journey through the wilderness, under the wondrous cloud, and in the midst of God’s grand and glorious presence where every need of his people was met!
+My choice would be during Israel’s journey through the wilderness under that magnificent cloud, when God’s grand and continued presence rested upon his people and every need was met!